lucdew/crypto-calc/readme.md

 > Cryptographic Calculator

-Crypto-calc is a crypto "swiss army knife" like app that enables to perform some cryptographic operations on small amount of data
+Crypto-calc is a crypto "swiss army knife" like app that enables to perform some cryptographic operations on small amount of data.
 It is developed as web application and should run fine on Chrome/Firefox/Safari (the Internet Explorer has some issues even on IE 11 ).
-Note that all cryptographic operations run locally (no Ajax)
+Note that all cryptographic operations run locally (no Ajax).

-There's also an experimental desktop app based on [atom/electron](https://github.com/atom/electron) for Windows/Mac OS X As of Dec 2015, it is no longer maintained.

 Project is still in development and should not be used for production.

-To see a live demo go to [cryptocalc.dewavrin.info](https://cryptocalc.dewavrin.info).F
+To see a live demo go to [https://cryptocalc.dewavrin.info](https://cryptocalc.dewavrin.info)

 ## Features